ValksGodotTools/Template/README.md

 > [!IMPORTANT]
 > If you encounter any issues, please refer to the [FAQ](#faq) before creating a new issue

+### Custom ENet Builds

+If you are running on a platform without a build for your platform (such as Apple ARM), you may need to provide your own build of `ENet-CSharp`.
+To do so, follow the build instructions [here](https://github.com/nxrighthere/ENet-CSharp), and place the resulting `ENet-CSharp.dll` and the `.so` or `.dylib` in the `GodotProject` directory.

 ## Scenes

 ### 3D FPS